equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^^

-Extracts the information from the `GRUPTREE` and `WELSPECS` keyword, at all timesteps, from the input deck.
+Extracts the information from the `GRUPTREE` and `WELSPECS` keyword, at all timesteps, from the .DATA file.
 The tree structure at each relevant date can be returned as a dataframe of the edges, as a nested dictionary or as a `treelib` tree.